radical-cybertools/radical.pilot/tests/integration_tests/README.md

 - Moves to the assigned folder for testing, which is the same as submitting the script, removes any prior copy of RP's repo, the previous virtual environment variable, and clones the `devel` branch only.

 - Loads the necessary modules, creates and activates a virtual environment.
 Those lines should be updated for every resource.
-After the virtual environment's activation, the script installs RP and runs the tests.vIf one or more or those tests fail, the script runs a utility python file that creates an RP repository issue.
+After the virtual environment's activation, the script installs RP and runs the tests.
+If one or more or those tests fail, the script runs a utility python file that creates an RP repository issue.
 This python file takes as arguments the name of the resource and the log filename.
 Update the resource name accordingly.

 - Finally, the script submits another job to the queue.